argonautproject/provider-directory/pages/_includes/argo-practitionerrole-intro.md

 1. An associated practitioner
 1. An associated organization
+1. A list of roles
 1. A list of specialities
+1. An associated location
 1. Contact information

 **Profile specific implementation guidance:**